Evaluating Extreme Precipitation Forecasts: A Threshold-Weighted, Spatial Verification Approach for Comparing an AI Weather Prediction Model Against a High-Resolution NWP Model

 First, most benchmarking efforts of global AIWP models to date have relied on point-to-point verification methods \citep[e.g.,][]{Rasp_2024}, with perhaps the exception of \citet{Radford_2025_comparison}, who applied an object-based verification approach.
 Point-to-point methods may be appropriate for evaluating forecasts at individual locations (e.g., for end-users accessing weather forecasts via mobile apps).
 However, meteorologists and forecast systems often use forecasts spatially, where spatial coherence and physical realism are important.

 Point-to-point verification methods tend to favour smoother forecasts than are typically observed in gridded observations \citep{subich2025fixingdoublepenaltydatadriven}.
-When spatial structure is important, point-to-point metrics can suffer from the ``double penalty” effect \citep{Ebert_2008}.
+When spatial structure is important, point-to-point metrics can suffer from the ``double penalty'' effect \citep{Ebert_2008}.
 This can occur when a forecast feature matches the observed shape and intensity but is slightly displaced in location, leading to it being penalised twice.
 It is penalised once for the false prediction at the forecast location, and once for the missed event at the observed location.
 This issue is particularly problematic for high-resolution models, which aim to represent fine-scale features.
 Lower-resolution models that fail to capture the feature at all may score better under point-to-point metrics, because they incur only a single penalty.
 Thus, while high-resolution NWP models may produce forecasts that appear more realistic to meteorologists, they may not perform better under standard point-to-point verification metrics \citep{Mass_2002}.

 To address the limitations of point-based verification, a wide range of spatial verification methods have been developed over the past two and a half decades \citep{Gilleland_2009, Dorninger_2018}.
 These methods are typically grouped into five categories: neighbourhood methods, scale-separation methods, feature-based (or object-based) methods, field-deformation methods, and distance measures.
 In this paper, we focus on an approach within the neighbourhood methods category \citep{Ebert_2009, Schwartz_2017}.
-Neighbourhood methods are verification approaches that evaluate gridded forecasts that are located within a local neighbourhood of the observations.
+Neighbourhood methods are verification approaches that evaluate forecasts using values within a local neighbourhood surrounding the observation location.